Grinling Gibbons: Work

-Gibbons was employed by Wren to work on St Paul's Cathedral and later was appointed as master carver to George I. He was also commissioned by King William III to create carvings, some of which adorn Kensington Palace today.
+Gibbons was employed by Wren to work on St Paul's Cathedral and later was appointed as master carver to George I. He was also commissioned by William III to create carvings, some of which adorn Kensington Palace.
 An example of his work can be seen in the Presence Chamber above the fireplace, which was originally intended to frame a portrait of Queen Mary II after her death in 1694.
 Also in the Orangery at Kensington, you can see some his pieces.
 Many fine examples of his work can still be seen in the churches around London, particularly the choir stalls and organ case of St Paul's Cathedral.
 Some of the finest Gibbons carvings accessible to the general public are those on display at the National Trust's Petworth House in West Sussex.
 At Petworth the Carved Room is host to a fine and extensive display of intricate wooden carvings by Gibbons.

 His work can be seen in the London churches of St Michael Paternoster Royal and St James, Piccadilly, where he carved the wood reredos and marble font.
 The Anglican dislike of painted altarpieces typically left a large space on the east wall that needed filling, which often gave Grinling's garlands a very prominent position, as here.

-In 1682 King Charles II commissioned Gibbons to carve a panel as a diplomatic gift for his political ally Cosimo III, Grand Duke of Tuscany.
+In 1682 King Charles II commissioned Gibbons to carve a panel as a diplomatic gift for his political ally Cosimo III de' Medici, Grand Duke of Tuscany.
 The Cosimo Panel is an allegory of art triumphing over hatred and turmoil and includes a medallion with a low relief of Pietro da Cortona, Cosimo's favourite painter.
-The panel is housed in the Pitti Palace in Florence.
-It was recently displayed in the United Kingdom in the Grinling Gibbons and the Art of Carving exhibition held at the V&A from 22 October 1998 until 24 January 1999.
+The panel is housed in the Palazzo Pitti in Florence.
+It was displayed in the United Kingdom in the Grinling Gibbons and the Art of Carving exhibition held at the Victoria and Albert Museum from 22 October 1998 until 24 January 1999.

+Tobias Rustat commissioned three statues of Stuart kings from the workshop of Grinling Gibbons in the 1670s and '80s.
+These were the standing statue of Charles II at the Royal Hospital Chelsea, an equestrian statue of Charles II in Windsor Castle and the statue of James II, now in Trafalgar Square.
+The last was commissioned for the Palace of Whitehall, apparently at the same time as the standing Charles II, and the two works might have been intended as pendant pieces.

-In 1685, the new king James II asked Gibbons to carve a panel for another Italian ally, the Duke of Modena Francesco II, brother to his second wife Mary of Modena.
+In 1685, the new king James II asked Gibbons to carve a panel for another Italian ally, Francesco II d'Este, Duke of Modena, brother to his second wife Mary of Modena.
 The Modena Panel is a memento mori for Charles II who died earlier that year and includes a funeral dirge from the play The Contention of Ajax and Ulysses by dramatist James Shirley: "There is no armour against fate; Death lays its icy hand on kings: Sceptre and crown must tumble down".
 It also features a medallion self-portrait of Gibbons.
-The panel is displayed in the Estense Gallery in Modena.
+The panel is displayed in the Galleria Estense in Modena.